-During the dusk emergence survey no bats were seen exiting or leaving the development from those potential roost features identified during the PEA/PRA, or any other area of the building affected by the planning application proposal.
-All species record were Common Pipistrelle (Pipistrellus pipistrellus).
+During the dusk emergence survey (11-5-21) no bats were seen exiting or leaving the development from those potential roost features identified during the PEA/PRA, or any other area of the building affected by the planning application proposal.
+All bat activity was confined to commuting behaviour only.
+All species recorded were Common Pipistrelle (Pipistrellus pipistrellus).